On the Post-Mortem Relevance of RCP8.5

-A lot of propaganda has been circulating in recent weeks concerning the IPCC's decision to remove RCP8.5 from use in the upcoming AR7 report.
-The decision is a good one, and I want to show why below with a simple toy model I created.
-I think it's fair to say that RCP8.5 is no longer a plausible future, given current emission reductions and the shrinking prices of renewable energy sources.
-For some very insightful comments from others about the death of RCP8.5, see Zeke Hausfather's post at Climate Brink (Michael Mann's comments on it here) and the wonderful information at Climate Action Tracker.
+A lot of misinformation has been circulating in recent weeks concerning the IPCC's decision to remove RCP8.5 from use in the upcoming AR7 report.
+I agree that the decision is a good one, and I think I can show why below with a simple toy model I created.
+I think it's fair to say that RCP8.5 is no longer a plausible future for us, given current emission reductions and the shrinking cost of renewable energy.
+For some very insightful comments from others about the death of RCP8.5, see Zeke Hausfather's post at Climate Brink (also Michael Mann's comments on it here), a factcheck by Carbonbrief, Reto Knutti's comments, and the wonderful information at Climate Action Tracker.
 But the the usual suspects among contrarian political activists have been portraying the IPCC's decision as a win for "skeptics" and/or as an admission that the IPCC's projections have been fraudulent, such that over a decade of research that used RCP8.5 can now be safely discarded.
-Nothing could be further from the truth; it's actually an indication that renewable energy sources are outcompeting their fossil fuel counterparts and that we've made some real progress in limiting our emissions.
-It also suggests that there's high proportion of bad faith actors, shills and grifters who are either incompetently or deceptively misrepresenting what RCP8.5 was and why it has now been discarded.
+Nothing could be further from the truth; it's actually an indication that human behavior has followed a different path from the one described in RCP8.5.
+We have mostly flattened the curve in our growing emissions rates, due to the competitive economics of renewable energy and the implementation of climate policies.
+However, it appears that there are a large number of bad faith actors, shills and grifters who are either incompetently or deceptively misrepresenting what RCP8.5 was and why it has now been discarded.

-At the same time, RCP8.5 does represent well the political rhetoric of a lot contrarian propaganda, especially the rhetoric coming out of the CO2 Coalition.
-William Happer (founder of the CO2 Coalition) and Gregory Wrightstone (its executive director), along with many of their published political tracts, claim that the planet is starved of CO2 and we're in a CO2 famine.
+At the same time, RCP8.5 does represent the political rhetoric of a lot contrarian propaganda, especially the rhetoric coming out of political groups like the CO2 Coalition.
+William Happer (founder of the CO2 Coalition) and Gregory Wrightstone (its executive director), along with many of their published political tracts, claim that the planet is starved of CO2 and even that we're in a CO2 famine.
 They claim that we need to increase our carbon emissions to give the planet more "plant food," and the "mild warming" resulting from this (if any at all) would be beneficial to humanity.
 Wrightstone even published a graphic in his book Inconvenient Facts suggesting that CO2 is dangerously low, and we need to get above 2000 ppm CO2 just to get our CO2 "tank" above a quarter full.
 As I also show here, here and here, CO2 Coalition dogma is that fossil fuel emissions are saving the planet from a possible CO2 famine and mass extinction.
 For them, we need more of CO2, not less of it.
-In other words, RCP8.5 conservatively describes the path of action that the CO2 Coalition wants.
-What I want to argue here is that post mortem RCP8.5 continues to have relevancy in showing the likely results of the future that those espousing this kind of contrarian rhetoric want.
+So RCP8.5 conservatively describes the path of action that the CO2 Coalition wants.
+I think post-mortem RCP8.5 continues to have relevance in showing the likely results of the future that those espousing this kind of contrarian rhetoric want.

 From Wrightstone's Book Inconvenient Facts

-For the radiative forcings for these changes in concentrations, I used 1) the IPCC's most recent assessment for the forcings for doubling CO2 at 3.93 W/m² and 2) a preindustrial CO2 concentration of 278 ppm.
-The 2025 Indicators of Global Climate Change assessed total radiative forcing from human activities for 2024 at 3.10 W/m², and CO2 radiative forcings were about 78% of that total (2.4 W/m²).
-This may be oversimplified, but for the sake of this post I'm just assuming that same proportion would continue through 2100, meaning that total radiative forcings would be 1.28x the radiative forcing from CO2 alone.
-This is is what I used to assess the effective RCP value associated with each of these scenarios.
-The 1983-2012 scenario results in 7.5 W/m².
-The 2012-2024 scenario results in 6.4 W/m².
-The CO2 Coalition's top scenario results in 8.5 W/m² (effectively RCP8.5).
+For the radiative forcings associated with these changes in concentrations, I used 1) the IPCC's most recent assessment for the forcings for doubling CO2 at 3.93 W/m² and 2) a preindustrial CO2 concentration of 278 ppm.
+The 2025 Indicators of Global Climate Change assessed total radiative forcing from human activities in 2024 at 3.10 W/m², and CO2 radiative forcings were about 78% of that total (2.4 W/m²).
+This may be way oversimplified, but for the sake of this post I'm just assuming that same proportion would continue through 2100, meaning that total radiative forcings would be 1.28x the radiative forcing from CO2 alone.
+This is what I used to assess the effective RCP value associated with each of these scenarios.
+The "business as usual" (1983-2012) pathway results in 7.5 W/m².
+The "continued climate policy" (2012-2024) pathway results in 6.4 W/m².
+The "worst case scenario" (what CO2 Coalition wants) pathway results in 8.5 W/m² (effectively RCP8.5).

 The table below summarizes all these results.
-It shows that my "no climate policy" path (1983-2024) would lead to about 3.6°C warming.
-The desired CO2 Coalition path would lead to about 4.1°C warming, and the "current climate policy" path (2012-2024) would result in 3.1°C warming.
+It shows that my "business as usual" path (1983-2024) would lead to about 3.6°C warming.
+The desired CO2 Coalition path would lead to about 4.1°C warming, and the "continued climate policy" path (2012-2024) would result in 3.1°C warming.
 The latter overestimates future warming because there are ongoing efforts to reduce emissions.
 We should not assume that the 0.02 GtC/yr trend of increasing emissions will continue through 2100.
 At some point in the near future, we're likely to achieve peak emissions, and the resulting cumulative emissions by 2100 will be much lower.
 This means that we're likely on a path for less than 3°C warming.

 ProjectionEmissionAirborne2100 CO22100 Emissions2100 Radiative Forcing2100 Global